Adrienne Wheeler: White Dress Narratives

 Stair-gazing

-For this site-specific installation, Newark-based artist Adrienne Wheeler uses dress-shaped cutouts to represent six generations of her maternal lineage, from her great-great-grandmother to her youngest niece.
-Arranging them in three rows against a shiny gold wall, Wheeler highlights nine women in her family, connecting them across generations.
-The three dresses in the top row signify Wheeler’s relatives who have passed away, presented as ancestors who watch over the six living women.
-The gold background casts a heavenly glow and suggests an altarpiece or ancestral shrine honoring the bond between the living and the deceased.
+For this site-specific installation, Newark-based artist Adrienne Wheeler used dress-shaped cutouts to represent six generations of her maternal lineage, from her great-great-grandmother to her youngest niece.
+Arranging them in three rows against a shiny gold wall, Wheeler highlighted nine women in her family, connecting them across generations.
+The three dresses in the top row signified Wheeler’s relatives who have passed away, presented as ancestors who watch over the six living women.
+The gold background cast a heavenly glow and suggested an altarpiece or ancestral shrine honoring the bond between the living and the deceased.

-With this simple white dress, Wheeler continues to investigate complex ideas about family, gender, ceremony, and ancestral practices.
+With this simple white dress, Wheeler continued to investigate complex ideas about family, gender, ceremony, and ancestral practices.

 This exhibition was guest curated by Noelle Park.